 Membership in Rotary continues one’s growth and education in human relations and personal development.

 4. BUSINESS DEVELOPMENT

 The second original reason for Rotary’s beginning is business development.
 Everyone needs to network.
 Rotary consists of a cross section of every business community.
 Its members come from all walks of life.
 Rotarians help each other & collectively help others.

 Membership in Rotary Club makes one a better community citizen.
 The average Rotary club consists of the most active citizens of any community.

 6. CONTINUING EDUCATION

-Each week at Rotary there is a program designed to keep one informed about what is going on in the community, nation and world.
-Each meeting provides an opportunity to listen to different speakers and a variety of timely topics.
+Rotary keeps us informed about what is going on in the community, nation and world.
+Occasional guest speakers provide opportunities to listen to a variety of important and/or entertaining presentations.

 Rotary is fun, a lot of fun.
 Each meeting is fun.
 The club projects are fun.
 Social activities are fun.
 The service is fun.

 Many individuals who joined Rotary were afraid to speak in public.
 Rotary develops confidence and skill in public communication and the opportunity to practice and perfect these skills.

 9. CITIZENSHIP IN THE WORLD